"...a time to gather stones together" - Ecclesiastes

 With average inventory of ton or two of assorted select-grade stones, replenished every summer, plus another ton or so of shop grade/seconds, I'm a boutique pumice wholesaler, an artisan pumice supplier if you will.
 No by-the-pallet freight-shipping supplier.
 (Amusingly, sometimes get phone offers from truck lines hoping to haul my stone to fill empty rebound.)
 That said, I'm generally able to keep up with demand for scores of retail concerns and other modest-volume purchasers.

 Mt.
 Shasta's summer snow and glacial melt only send so many stones down each year under its unique time-release plan.
 Since I don't fancy hiking up to lofty source and packing out between harvests -- beyond Walter Mitty fantasies -- I sometimes do run low on faster moving sizes and have to ration accordingly.
-Severe California drought, despite respite last winter, continues to threaten continued availability of a few popular sizes, and some rationing remains in effect.
+Severe California drought, now officially over after eight long years, threatened continued availability of a few popular sizes.
+While some rationing remains in effect until rebuild stocks, looking forward to lifting order restrictions in future.
 (Check bottom of home page or below price list for current availability report.)

-I manage to keep as many stones stocked as I do for new and repeat customers only by fending off larger-volume resellers, who would gobble up entire supply of given size and demand more yesterday at steeper discount.
+That said, I manage to keep as many stones stocked as I do for new and repeat customers only by fending off larger-volume resellers who would gobble up entire supply of given size and demand more yesterday at steeper discount.

 Meanwhile supplies of other stone sizes not in as much demand keep accumulating.
 (Offering some 18 different weight ranges and two grades plus bulk/packaged option keeps things interesting.)

-The fact certain sizes don't move as fast as others in no way means they mightn't be perfect for right buyer, whether for body care or other application.
-The now-popular 3-3.9 oz. size, for instance, once didn't move at all, and the .6-.7 oz and 1.-1.3 oz. stones took years before catching on.
+The fact certain sizes don't move as fast as others in no way means they mightn't be perfect for right buyer, whether for body care or some other application.
+The now-popular 3-3.9 oz. size, for instance, once didn't move at all; and the .6-.7 oz and 1.-1.3 oz. stones took years before catching on (now selling in Disneyland, no less!)
 Meanwhile, .8-.9 oz. size can still go begging, as can select-grade 5-5.9 oz., 6-6.9 oz. and 7-10 oz. stones, many of exquisite shapes and varied surface textures.

 living close to nature